You are here

 NIB commissioned a survey in 2012 to assess the attitudes and opinions among corporate decision makers regarding the hiring and employment of individuals who are blind or visually impaired.
 Click here for the results of the 2012 survey.

 NIB commissioned a follow-on survey in 2018 to understand changes in employers' attitudes and perceptions towards hiring people with disabilities, including those who are blind and visually impaired.
-Results of the 2018 survey will be posted here soon.
+Click here for the results of the 2018 survey.

 Project Aspiro is a career planning and employment website for people who are blind or partially sighted as well as for service providers, friends and family, and employers.
 The site was launched by the World Blind Union's Employment Working Group, which includes Angela Hartley, NIB executive vice president.